Buses replace trains between Corkickle and Whitehaven until further notice

 Service impact

-Train services between Lancaster / Barrow-in-Furness and Carlisle will terminate at Sellafield and then restart between Whitehaven and Carlisle.
+Train services are running between Lancaster / Barrow-in-Furness and Corkickle, and also between Whitehaven and Carlisle.
+Buses will replace trains between Corkickle and Whitehaven.

 Ticket acceptance